Ranglong people: Sources

 Khoilamthang, (2001), 'A Phonological Reconstruction of Proto Chin' Chiang Mai: Payap University, Thailand.

 Mackenzie, A. (1884), 'History of the Relations of the Government of with the Hill Tribes of North-East Frontier of Bengal' Calcutta: Home Department Press.

 Matisoff, J.A., Baron, S.P., and Lowe, J.B.
-(1996), 'Languages and Dialects of Tibeto-Burman,' Center for Southeast Asia Studies, Monograph Series No. 2, Berkeley: University of California, USA.
+(1996), 'Languages and Dialects of Tibeto-Burman,' Center for Southeast Asia Studies, Monograph Series No. 2, Berkeley: University of California.

 Mortensen, D, and Keogh, J. (2011), 'Sorbung, an Undocumented Language of Manipur: Its Phonoplgy and Place in Tibeto-Burman' in 'Journal of the South Asian Linguistic Society' Vol. 4(1).

-Soppit, C.A.
-(1887), 'A short Account of the Kuki-Lushai Tribe on the North-East Frontier' USA: Harvard University.

-Shakespeare, C. (1912), 'The Lushei Kuki Clan' Berkeley: University of California, USA.

 Thurgood, G, and LaPolla, J.R.
 Edition, (2003), 'The Sino-Tibetan Languages' London: Routledge Publication.

 Yetman R. Norman (1991), 'Majority and Minority: The Dynamics of Race and Ethnicity in American Life' Boston: Allyn and Bacon publisher.

 Young Q. Philip (2000), 'Ethnic Studies: Issues and Approaches' New York: State University of New York.

-VanBik, K. (2009), 'Proto-Kuki-Chin: A Reconstructed Ancestor of the Kuki-Chin Language' Berkeley: University of California, USA.